stylelint-scss/stylelint-scss/src/rules/dollar-variable-empty-line-after/README.md

 If the `$`-variable declaration is the last declaration in a file, it's ignored.

-The `--fix` option on the [command line](https://github.com/stylelint/stylelint/blob/master/docs/user-guide/cli.md#autofixing-errors) can automatically fix all of the problems reported by this rule.
+The [`fix` option](https://stylelint.io/user-guide/usage/options#fix) can automatically fix all of the problems reported by this rule.

 ## Options